Application for Degree (Graduation)

-Diplomas are mailed to the student’s permanent address approximately six (6) weeks after commencement.
-Students with a change of address need to fill out a change of address form at the Registrar’s office.
-Questions regarding diplomas and degree certification should be directed to the Registrar’s office at 974-2000.
+Diplomas are mailed to the student’s permanent address approximately six (6) weeks after commencement after the conclusion of the student’s final semester.
+Students with a change of address need to fill out a change of address form at the Registrar’s office/Registration and Records Office (St. Petersburg and Sarasota/Manatee)..
+Questions regarding diplomas and degree certification should be directed to:

 Letters of Certification

-Letters of Certification Students in need of verification of the degree prior to receiving their diploma may request a Letter of Certification.
+Students in need of verification of the degree prior to receiving their diploma may request a Letter of Certification.
 This letter specifies that the student has finished all of the requirements for the degree and the date the degree will be conferred on.
-The letter must include the student’s U-ID Number, name of major and official name of the degree.
-The Major Professor, the College Dean (or designee), the Department Chair or Graduate Director (or designee), the Dean (or Designee) in the Office of Graduate Studies, and the Registrar must sign the Letter of Certification.
+The letter must include the student’s university identification (U-ID) Number, name of major and official name of the degree.
+The Major Professor, the College Dean (or designee), the Department Chair or Graduate Director (or designee), the Dean (or Designee) in the Office of Graduate Studies (Graduate Academic Advisor only in Sarasota), and the Registrar must sign the Letter of Certification.
 A template for the Certification Letter is available on the Office of Graduate Studies website at http://www.grad.usf.edu/student-forms.php

 Award of Posthumous Degrees

-The University of South Florida System (USF System) institutions may award a posthumous baccalaureate, master’s or doctoral and medical degree to a student who was in good academic standing at the time of his or her death and who had completed all substantive requirements for the degree.
+The University of South Florida institutions may award a posthumous master’s, doctoral, or medical degree to a student who was in good academic standing at the time of his or her death and who had completed all critical requirements for the degree.
 To award a non-thesis degree, the student would need to have completed all courses required for the degree.
 Courses required for the degree, in which students are enrolled at the time of his or her death, must have been completed to the satisfaction of the faculty so that passing grades might be posted.
 All other degree requirements must have been satisfied as well.
 To award a thesis or dissertation degree, all courses must be completed as described above and the thesis/dissertation must be sufficiently complete to the satisfaction of the faculty so that certification of completion may be posted to the student’s record.

 Award of Degrees in Memoriam

-USF System institutions may award baccalaureate, master’s, doctoral and medical degrees in memoriam to students who were in good academic standing at the time of his or her death.
+USF institutions may award master’s, doctoral, or medical degrees in memoriam to a student who was in good academic standing at the time of his or her death.